 In contrast, key performance indicators are considered a type of metric that represents a specific business goal.

-In short, product management metrics help business owners determine the overall success of their products, while KPIs measure the company’s growth in a particular aspect of their business.
+In short, product management metrics help business owners determine the overall probability of product success, while KPIs measure the company’s growth in a particular aspect of their business.

 Why are product management performance metrics important?